Supporting multidisciplinary work and health management within primary care

 Using a conservative estimate of 15 minutes per GP appointment, this equates to approximately:

-This enabled GP time to be redirected toward more clinically complex patients, while ensuring individuals requiring work and wellbeing support received earlier intervention through a dedicated multidisciplinary service.
+This enabled GP capacity to be redirected toward more clinically complex care, while ensuring patients with work-related health needs received timely support through a dedicated multidisciplinary pathway.

 Physiotherapy-Led Work & Wellbeing Support